amalleo25/apcupsd-smartos-2/README.md

 #Work in progress

 # apcupsd-smartos
-How to install apcupsd in the smartos global zone.

 This guide focuses on how to setup apcupsd as a network slave.
 In my case, I have apcupsd installed on a raspberry pi which is connected to the UPS via USB and talks to the slaves.